yellobyte/ESP32-DevBoards-Getting-Started/boards/YB-ESP32-S3-AMP/Readme.md

 ## Board Pin Layout:
  ![](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/raw/main/boards/YB-ESP32-S3-AMP/doc/YB-ESP32-S3-AMP_pinlayout.jpg)

-The boards outline and schematic files are all located in folder [doc](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/tree/main/boards/YB-ESP32-S3-AMP/doc), together with data sheets for Espressif's MCU ESP32-S3 and ESP32-S3-WROOM-1 module.
+The boards **outline** and **schematic** files are all located in folder [doc](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/tree/main/boards/YB-ESP32-S3-AMP/doc), together with data sheets for Espressif's MCU ESP32-S3 and the ESP32-S3-WROOM-1 module family.

 ## Powering the board:
 There are two ways to provide power to the board: